department-of-veterans-affairs/va.gov-vfs-teams/norms-github/README.md

 GitHub is a system that stores documents and keeps a revision history of those files.
 It's divided into "repositories" (or "repos") which are groups of related files or documents.
 For example, this file lives in the ```vets-work-practices``` repo.

-* You can use Github by visiting the URL for a specific repository in your browser and editing files from there.
+* You can use Github by visiting the URL for a specific repo in your browser and editing files from there.
 Or you can use the command line to interact with files.
   * If you're not familiar with Github, use the web URL to learn how Github works and what you can do with it.

 * For non-developers, most Github work happens in the ```vets.gov-team``` repo where they store and share files.